Fractured Magic: Chapter Six

 “I’m insisting.”

 Gareth followed the nurse through winding halls to a barren room.
-While she went to the old sink in the corner, its pipes banging and clanging as it ran, Gareth sat on the cold metal examining table.
-Swiftly, efficiently, she cleaned his wounds, brought him a pillow, and passed him a small canvas bag.
-“Ice,” she explained, “For the swelling.
-The doctor will be in soon; please lay back in the meantime.
-It'll help the dizziness.”
+While she went to the old sink in the corner, Gareth climbed onto the cold examining table.
+The nurse cleaned his wounds swiftly, efficiently, and passed him a small canvas bag full of ice.
+“For the swelling,” she explained.
+“The doctor will be in shortly.”

-Someone knocked on the door.
-“Mr. Ranulf?” a woman's voice asked.
-Gareth started to push himself up as the doctor entered, but a firm hand on his shoulder stopped him.
-“Please, relax.
+A knock came at the door.
+Gareth started to push himself up as the doctor entered, but she stopped him with a firm hand on his shoulder.
+“Please, stay as you were.
 My name is Dr. Carthian.
-Can you tell me in your own words what happened tonight?”
+Can you tell me in your own words what happened tonight, Mr. Ranulf?”

-“I don't think you're in shock.
-May I?” the doctor asked, holding her hand near Gareth’s face but not touching.
-When Gareth nodded, Dr. Carthian pressed her hand to Gareth's forehead and stood for a long time with her eyes closed.
-“You have a cracked rib, a mild concussion, and swelling around your eye and nose.
-Fortunately, nothing worse.”
+“I don’t think you’re in shock.
+May I?” the doctor asked, holding her hand near Gareth’s face.
+When Gareth nodded, she pressed her hand to his forehead and stood for a long time with her eyes closed.
+“I see.
+You have a cracked rib, a mild concussion, and swelling around your eye and nose, but that’s fortunately the worst of it.”

 “You can tell all that from just a few questions?”

-The doctor smiled pleasantly.
+The doctor smiled and removed her hand.
 “I’m rosanin.”

-“Through touch, I can tell when a person's body is not as it should be,” the doctor explained.
-“Many hospitals in big cities have someone like me on staff.
-It speeds up the process, saves time and effort.
-Fortunately, Mr. Ranulf, you can treat your injuries at home.
-Get lots of rest, then reintroduce your normal activities slowly.
+The doctor smiled.
+“You’ll be able to treat your injuries at home, Mr. Ranulf.
+Get plenty of rest and introduce your former activities slowly.
 If you have access to ice, ice your nose and eye at least four times a day.
-I'd also suggest — once you've healed — introducing more exercise into your routine.
-I'm sensing some buildup in your arteries.”
+I’d also suggest—once you’ve healed—introducing more exercise into your routine.
+I sensed some concerning buildup in your arteries.”

 Gareth blinked.
 “Yes, Doctor.”